sultansuleev/schicksal-testing-spa/README.md

 # [ReactJS] Schicksal Testing
 My simple project that I created for course "Java EE Business Component and Web-services Developer"
-- Frontend part of the project is located [here](https://github.com/sultansuleev/schicksal-testing-spa)
+- Backend part of the project is located [here](https://github.com/sultansuleev/schicksal-testing-rest)

 # In the process of development
 - <s> Authorization</s>